 With the marketplace becoming increasingly crowded, learn how to make your packaging POP on shelf.

-With the introduction of new products, package redesigns, and an abundance of general point of sale materials, the wine and liquor isle at your favorite market can be a tough place to compete for the consumer’s attention – all the more reason your packaging needs to POP!
+With the introduction of new products, package redesigns, and an abundance of general point of sale materials, the wine and liquor isle at your favorite market can be a tough place to compete for the consumer’s attention – all the more reason to make your packaging POP!

 Ensure you are reaching your core consumer in the best way:

 Take the time to do a little upfront research.